AndreFCruz/feup-asso/README.md

 During runtime, the system logs possible errors and warnings in a message that contains the time and the thread from where the error occurred.
 However, errors on any node are an isolated occurrence, and do not inherently affect other nodes.

-### Input as lists of things v.s. element by element?
-Element by element, and in the arithmetic or other handlers that need more than one input the number of inputs expected to process is specified and, after that, an array with the processed result is returned.

 ### When does it stop?
 Our implementation stops after the stop command (accessible by a button on the front-end client).

-## Design Review
-The architecture satisfies the original guidelines/goals, while maintaining modularity and obeying the open-closed principle.

 ## Running